alexfinnarn/alexfinnarn.github.io/README.md

 branch.
 The deployment is handled by a GitHub Actions workflow defined in `.github/workflows/deploy.yml`.

-### Setting up GitHub Pages

-To complete the setup for GitHub Pages deployment:

-1. Go to your repository settings on GitHub
-2. Navigate to "Pages" in the sidebar
-3. Under "Build and deployment", select "GitHub Actions" as the source
-4. The site will be available at https://alexfinnarn.github.io/ (or your custom domain if configured)
+The site will be available at https://alexfinnarn.github.io/ .
+Some blog posts are marked as drafts and will not be accessible on the production site until they are published.

 ### Manual Deployment